Food on the Move: Removing the Unknown with Order Metrics Screens

-How long is the wait list for a table?
+How Long is the Waitlist for a Table?

-The future is bright for passengers that are often crunched for time.
+The future is bright for passengers who are often in a time crunch.
 Tech companies have taken notice of the logistics faced by travelers looking for food on their move, with some startups investing in technology to allow guests to order in advance.
 In the terminal, restaurateurs can help ease anxiety over the length of service by including order metrics

 About the Author

 Mike Wright is our Channel Development Manager at QSR and works with our reseller partners in Europe, Middle East, Africa, Asia & Australia.
 Graduating from Cardiff Metropolitan University with a degree in Recreation & Leisure Management, he had always worked in the hospitality industry before joining QSR.
-He loves craft beers (especially IPA’s) Liverpool FC, field hockey and visiting theme parks around the world with his wife and 3 sons.
+He loves craft beers (especially IPA’s) Liverpool FC, field hockey, and visiting theme parks around the world with his wife and three sons.